hilbert9221/GNNFocus/README.md

 ## About

 Focused areas in graph neural networks (GNNs).
 Written in both English and Chinese.
+Contributions are welcomed!

 ## Template